First Italian War of Independence: Austrian advance on Novara (22 March 1849)

 Meanwhile, at Mortara, around 4 pm on 21 March, the 1st Piedmontese division under Giovanni Durando and the reserve division under Prince Victor Emmanuel were released from battle array.
 Around 4:30 pm, the vanguard of the Austrian 2nd Corps made contact with the enemy.
-At 6 pm, although it was late in the day, General d'Aspre ordered an attack on the Piedmontese which immediately met with success in the centre.
+At 6 pm, although it was late in the day, General d'Aspré ordered an attack on the Piedmontese which immediately met with success in the centre.
 On either side of the centre of the Piedmontese front line, some battalions struggled to plug the gap.
-In the wings, however, the Piedmontese resisted the Austrians and d'Aspre's orders stated that the Austrian forces should not proceed further if they did that.
+In the wings, however, the Piedmontese resisted the Austrians and d'Aspré's orders stated that the Austrian forces should not proceed further if they did that.

 The intuition of Colonel Ludwig von Benedek was decisive for the Austrian victory at the Battle of Mortara.

 But in the front lines, the Austrian colonel Ludwig von Benedek had a sense of the disordered curve of the enemy forces, despite the darkness, and advanced resolutely, forcing the Brigade "Regina" (1st Division) to retreat south to Mortara to reorganise itself.
-Von Benedeck managed to occupy the settlement and to hold it against an attack of the Brigade "Aosta" (1st Division).
+Von Benedek managed to occupy the settlement and to hold it against an attack of the Brigade "Aosta" (1st Division).
 In the darkness, a new Austrian attack forced the defenders to abandon the bridge over the Erbognone southeast of Mortara, as well.
-All this was achieved even though the troops of d'Aspre had stopped as ordered.
+All this was achieved even though the troops of d'Aspré had stopped as ordered.

 Alessandro La Marmora, Chrzanowski's chief of staff, who had coordinated the action of the two divisions opposing the Austrian 2nd Corps, only now realised that Mortara had been occupied and that the troops that he was commanding had been cut off.
 He led a column made up of the Brigade "Regina" and other troops and attempted to reach the reserve division by moving through the villages to the south of the settlement.
 Here his soldiers were stopped by von Benedek and most of them (2,000 men) were captured.
 La Marmora and a few other men who were at the head of the column managed to escape the enemy and rejoined the forces of the reserve division, which was already retreating towards Robbio and Vercelli.

 This marked the end of the Battle of Mortara.
 The Austrians had committed 13,000 men, the Piedmontese around 7,000.
 The former had suffered 118 dead or wounded and the latter 121, but whereas 71 Austrians had fled, the Piedmontese had lost around 2,000 fled or captured.
 The most serious aspect of Charles Albert's defeat, however, was the rapid flight of the entire army, all the way to Novara.